-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Egg:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Egg:

 Definitely wouldn't advise going from Main Rock directly to the Egg.
 The ridgeline is crumbly with nasty falls, and the even the beach approach forces you to scale crumbly rocks with backpacks on.
 Somebody (He Man?) told us it was the best way.
 No way!
 Go through the campgrounds or the other approach and save your nervous energy for the climbs!

 Here's the GPS to plug into google: 37.885731,-122.629652